Penny167/meet/README.md

 AWS provides an access key ID and secret key that are required to configure Serverless to deploy functions directly to AWS.
 They can be obtained via the AWS management console.

-The Serverless functions manage the authentication process with Google under the OAuth 2 protocol, whereby users can authorise the app to access the Google Calendar API.
-The app must first be registered with Google, during which process Google will provide credentials.
+The Serverless functions manage the authentication process with Google under the OAuth 2 protocol, whereby users can authorise the app to access the Google Calendar API by virtue of their Google credentials.
+The app must first be registered with Google, during which process Google will provide app credentials.
 These must be stored in a config.json file within the "auth-server" directory.
 This file has been added to the project .gitignore to keep the credentials secret.

 The package Googleapis was installed within the "auth-server" directory and used to create the functions that direct the app to the required Google API endpoints.